 An Adult Bible Fellowship (ABF) is a group which provides you with an opportunity to be a part of a smaller community within CFC with the aim of growing you closer to the Lord.
-ABFs are groups of generally 15 to 30 attenders who meet together each Sunday morning at 8:15, 9:30, or 10:45.
+ABFs are groups of generally 15 to 30 attenders who meet together each Sunday morning at 9:30am.
 The size of these groups makes interactive learning very effective and relationships easy to form.
 ABF classes provide opportunities for Bible study, building relationships, prayer and service.
 In short, ABFs provide you with the chance to grow as a follower of Jesus Christ.
 Another great thing about ABF’s is that they are always open to new people joining!
 We’d love to have you join an ABF on your first Sunday at Christian Fellowship Church.

 Our Current Adult Bible Fellowships: